blocksds/sdk/docs/content/setup/options/docker.md

 Both images have the SDK ready to be used.
 You don't need to setup any environment variable or anything else.

+The images are available on architectures amd64 and arm64.

 ## 3. Downloading the pre-built images

 The official BlocksDS container images are available